 Video footage of the abduction in broad daylight was shared widely and shocked the nation.

 Koh’s disappearance in an urban environment in, until recently, moderate-Muslim Malaysia is one of a number of “missing” cases SUHAKAM is investigating.

 The national human rights commission is also investigating the disappearances of social activist Amri Che Mat, Pastor Joshua Hilmy and his wife Ruth Sitepu.

-Joshua Hilmy, a Malay who converted to Christianity, and his wife Ruth, a Christian from Kalimantan in Borneo, were reported missing on 6 March 2017.
+Joshua Hilmy, a Muslim who converted to Christianity, and his wife Ruth, a Christian from Kalimantan in Borneo, went missing six days beforehand.